cryptostorage/cryptostorage.com/README.md

 *No one can recover lost keys or passwords for you.
 Do not lose these or your funds will be lost.*

 # Contributing
-Anyone may develop and submit pull requests to improve this project.
+All contributions are welcome to make this project better.

-All contributions are welcome.
+Please note cryptostorage.com will retain ownership of donation addresses for supported coins.

 # License
 This project is [MIT](https://github.com/cryptostorage/cryptostorage.com/blob/master/LICENSE.txt) licensed.